Staged to sell

 First impressions are everything.
 Many buyers will cruise past your home to get a sneak peak of the exterior to see whether or not they even want to bother going inside.
 Create an inviting first impression by adding some curb appeal.

-Heather Peterson, Realtor with Allen Tate Realtors suggests simple tweaks like weeding your flower beds, making sure your grass is fertilized, and picking up some seasonal flower offerings to add pops of color to your porch or front yard.
-If you don’t have a green thumb, don’t worry, says Peterson: “The easiest way to add some interesting hues to your yard is to buy flowers already planted in vibrant potters.”
+Simple tweaks like weeding your flower beds, making sure your grass is fertilized, and picking up some seasonal flower offerings to add pops of color to your porch or front yard.
+If you don’t have a green thumb, don’t worry: the easiest way to add some interesting hues to your yard is to buy flowers already planted in vibrant potters.

 As a finishing touch, consider rolling up your sleeves and power washing the driveway, walkway and siding to get rid of accumulated dirt and grime.